ibm-cloud-docs/monitoring/index.md

 * Mesos, Marathon, and DCOS.
 * Linux installations.

 For example, to configure your Kubernetes cluster to send metrics to your Sysdig instance, you must install a `sysdig-agent` pod on each node of your cluster.
-The Sysdig agent reads log files from the pod where it is installed, and forwards the log data to your Sysdig instance.
+The Sysdig agent collects data from the pod where it is installed, and forwards it to your Sysdig instance.

 Complete one of the following tutorials to learn how to deploy a Sysdig agent: